MrHoangIt/it-support-toolkit/README.md

 ## Features
 This is some demo functions now it can use:
 - Check PC information
+- Check license information
+- Check network information
-- Convert Windows Home to Pro
+- Convert Windows 10/11 Home to Pro
-- Convert Windows Retail to Volume KMS
+- Convert Windows 10/11 Retail to Volume KMS
 - Change KMS server
 - Backup and restore drivers
 - Backup and restore WiFi